GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ### Multiple parents
 No existing parents are copied for source top/sub files/folders.

-### Removed options
-The following options will generate an error; they were removed in 6.23.00:
-* `copysubfileparents` and `copysubfolderparents`.

 ### Move Folder Permissions
-When a folder is moved by recreating it, its permissions are not copied; these options control copying permissions for folders.
+When a folder is moved by recreating it, its permissions are not copied by the Drive API; these options control copying permissions for folders.

 For options of the form `option [<Boolean>]`; if `<Boolean>` is omitted, `true` is assumed.

 When recreated, a target folder inherits the permissions of its parent folder; these options control whether/how GAM copies the existing source folder permissions;
-The default values of options introduced in version 6.14.00 are set to match the behavior of earlier versions.

 When `mergewithparent` is `true`:
 * `copymergewithparentfolderpermissions false` - The permissions of the source top folder are not not copied to the target folder; this is the default action.